nturley/netlistsvg/README.md

 ```
 node bin/netlistsvg --input=test/simple.json --skin=lib/default.svg
 ```
 but you can expect that to change.
+It should write a file named out.svg.